ama-lyn/alx_html_css/README.md

 # alx_html_css

-This project aims to showcase HTML and CSS skills through the completion of various tasks.
+This project aims to showcase HTML and CSS skills through the completion of various tasks in the ALX Introduction to Software Engineering programme .
 It consists of two files: `Html_basics` and `html_advanced`.
 Each file focuses on different levels of HTML and CSS proficiency.

 ## File: html_basics